This is a guide covering the best

 |7.
 Sto-Fen Omni-Bounce OM-EW Flash Diffuser ||– Offers a nice and soft light — not harsh|

 For many photographers, the search for a light diffuser stops at Gary Fong and his collapsible light sphere diffuser.

-At nearly 6 times the cost of most other diffusers, the light sphere does do a great job and is made of quality materials.
+The light sphere does do a great job and is made of quality materials.